-PLEASE read the information below so you understand exactly what this program does and how it works.
+PLEASE read the information below so you understand exactly

 This program converts Screenplays and Scripts TO "Partial Story formats".